-At the Colonial Exposition in Paris in 1931, attendees were charmed and surprised by the tourpe of Bali dancers and musicians in their first exposure in the west.
-In 1952, and American John Coast organised the first company of traditional dancers and musicians to perform to sell-out audiences on Broadway.
+At the Colonial Exposition in Paris in 1931, attendees were charmed and surprised by the troup of Bali dancers and musicians in their first exposure in the west.
+In 1952, and American John Coast organized the first company of traditional dancers and musicians to perform to sell-out audiences on Broadway.

 In 1974 Anthropologist Stephen Lansing published “Evil in the Morning of the World: Phenomenological Approaches to a Balinese Community. “ The second paragraph of the introduction stated: “Artist, is the second most common occupation in Bali, after farmer.”
 How can a society support the arts to this degree?
 Would you like to find out?

 This unique travel/learning experience invites the participant to live in the cultural center of Bali, meeting the artists and dancers, getting to know the people and their customs, and to visit rituals and ceremonies.
 To spend time with working artists in their compounds, learn from them, and watch daily life evolve.
 This is a chance to know a fascinating and vibrant culture from the inside.

 Choose from an assortment of classes—you can take as many as you have stamina for: mask dance, women’s dance, Gamelan, batik painting, shadow puppet crafting, mask carving.
 We have also organised classes in basket weaving, silver smithing, ceramics, acrylic painting, pinked (wind chime) making, cooking, offering making.